 All EMTs must be at least 18 years old.
 They must have a high school diploma before they can begin to apply for appropriate programs.
 They must also pass criminal background checks before certification is given.

-EMTs must also be certified, and the rule applies to all states in the country.
-While some states administer their own licensing exams, others defer to the National Registry of Emergency Medical Technicians (NREMT) for the exam and certification.
+EMTs must also be certified, and the rule applies to all states.
+While some states administer their licensing exams, others defer to the National Registry of Emergency Medical Technicians (NREMT) for the exam and certification.

-Basic EMT certifications can be completed in one to three months while an advanced EMT certification takes an additional four months.
+Basic EMT certifications can be completed in one to three months, while an advanced EMT certification takes four additional months.

 Three Important Skills to Have as an EMT

 Lastly, there are three general skills that an EMT should always have.
-These include physical endurance to handle the physical requirements of the job such as lifting, kneeling and body contortion; problem solving to make quick decisions in high stress situations; and lastly, communication skills to deal with fellow EMTs, patients, physicians, and witnesses at scenes of emergencies who can help provide clearer pictures of the events that transpired before the EMT’s arrival.
+These include physical endurance to handle the physical requirements of the job, such as lifting, kneeling, and body contortion; problem-solving to make quick decisions in high-stress situations; and lastly, communication skills to deal with fellow EMTs, patients, physicians, and witnesses at scenes of emergencies which can help provide more explicit pictures of the events that transpired before the EMT’s arrival.

-All of these go a long way to ensure that the EMT does their job to the highest level and is able to advance their career much faster than average.
+All of these go a long way to ensure that the EMT does their job to the highest level and can advance their career much faster than average.